jesperancinha/from-paris-to-berlin-circuit-breaker/Readme.md

 The idea of [Kystrix](https://github.com/johanhaleby/kystrix) is the same as [Hystrix](https://github.com/Netflix/Hystrix).
 These are circuit-breakers responsible to stop the flow of requests to certain endpoints and make them fail or redirect to somewhere else.

-Hystrix is however no longer in development and instead we have [Resillience4J](https://github.com/resilience4j/resilience4j).
+Hystrix is however no longer in development, and instead we have [Resilience4J](https://github.com/resilience4j/resilience4j).

+This means that although we can hope that [Kystrix](https://github.com/johanhaleby/kystrix) gets more standardized, it appears to be that [Resilience4J](https://github.com/resilience4j/resilience4j) is the way to go at this time.
 ## Buy me a coffee

 I hope you enjoyed this repository.
 If you did please buy me a coffee which enables me to constantly improve and make new free content regularly for everyone.
 Thank you so much!